Supersymmetric Carroll Galileons in Three Dimensions

 where $A_1,B_2, \ldots, A_N, B_N=0,1,\ldots,D-1$ and we define $S_{AB} = \partial_A \partial_B \f$.
-Furthermore, we introduce an overal factor of $c^2$ to avoid possible rescaling of the scalar field $\f$.
-We refer to these models as Carroll Galileons, and the example provided in \eqref{STFracton} corresponds to setting $N=2$ in \eqref{CarrollGalileons}.
-As we will discuss shortly, these theories also exhibit a rich vacuum structure.
+Furthermore, we introduce an overall factor of $c^2$ to avoid possible rescaling of the scalar field $\f$.
+We refer to these models as Carroll Galileons.
+These models bypass higher time derivatives, and therefore the Ostrogradsky instability, see \cite{Tadros:2024fgi} for a recent study, and, as we will discuss shortly, these theories also exhibit a rich vacuum structure.

-Inclusion of supersymmetry is a natural tool to generalize this notion to fermions, and is the first step towards the construction of such superconformal field theories needed for the exploring the flat-space holography via superBMS / superconformal Carroll field theories \cite{Bagchi:2022owq}.
+Inclusion of supersymmetry is a natural tool to generalize this notion to fermions, and is the first step towards the construction of such superconformal field theories needed for exploring the flat-space holography via superBMS / superconformal Carroll field theories \cite{Bagchi:2022owq}.
 Furthermore, supersymmetry could provide deeper insights into this intriguing behavior and its implications by improving their quantum behavior and offering tools to solve these models.
-However, as mentioned, $\mathcal{N} = 1$ supersymmetry would completely banish the spatial derivative terms, and the remaining action would contain only time derivatives, reverting back to the standard form of Carrollian theories.
+However, $\mathcal{N} = 1$ supersymmetry would completely banish the spatial derivative terms, and the remaining action would contain only time derivatives, reverting back to the standard form of Carrollian theories since supercharges square to time translation \cite{Kasikci:2023zdn}.
+This fact has recently been shown to lead to a Carrollian supersymmetric higher-derivative theory without a purely bosonic sector \cite{Kasikci:2023zdn}, in contrast to Galilean supersymmetric models, which typically retain a purely bosonic sector.
 Inspired by the centrally extended Galilei superalgebra, known as the Bargmann superalgebra \cite{Gomis:2004pw}, one potential avenue for introducing spatial derivatives in Carrollian supertransformations is through the use of extended supersymmetry.
 However, constructing Carrollian extended superalgebras and their multiplets is a highly nontrivial task.
 A naive $c \to 0$ limit removes again the spatial translations in the square of the supercharges \cite{Bergshoeff:2015wma}.
 As far as we are aware, there is no established method of deriving such algebras from relativistic algebras or non-relativistic counterparts.